ettoremodina/BombBuster/DESIGN_BELIEF.md

 The player that make the exchange will obviusly know which value they receive, since they can see it, hence it will become certain
 The other players will update their belief system by swapping the belief of the wires, and then applying the filter loop to make it consistent with the new placement in the players' decks
-Keep in mind the ordering, I don't know how it can be handled since I am using a dictionary, but it needs to update all positions
+Keep in mind the ordering, I don't know how it can be handled since I am using a dictionary, but it needs to update all positions in IRL I need to specify which value I am receiving when I am the player that is receiving the wire

 ## better differentiation certain vs revealed (easy)
 - in the print function, and in the data structure